chaoma99/lct-tracker/README.md

-# Long-Term Correlation Tracking
+# Long-Term Correlation Tracking (CVPR 2015)

-This is an updated version of the LCT tracker in CVPR 2015
+This is an updated version of the LCT tracker

 Chao Ma, Xiakang Yang, Chongyang Zhang, and Ming-Hsuan Yang